nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy

 The impact of the different binning schemes is shown in Fig.\ref{fig:folding_schemes}, using a constant model for simplicity.
 The most accurate result is that computed from the un-binned response, shown in the blue line.
 Re-binning over channels exclusively (orange dotted line) does not introduce any distortions in the output, and simply results in the instrumental features being smeared out.
 On the other hand, re-binning in energy alone (green dashed line) shows very sharp artificial features around and below $\approx$2 keV; these features are a textbook example of why re-binning in energy can be dangerous and is (rightfully so) very rarely done.
 On the other hand, re-binning in both energy and channels (red dash double dotted line) actually causes these features to average out over the coarse channel grid and disappear.

-To conclude, for most scientific applications, rebinning over input energies may be acceptable if rebinning is performed over \textit{both} input energies and output channels in order to average out artifacts, as is usually the case for typical spectral-timing applications, where coarse channel grids are common.
+To conclude, for most scientific applications, re-binning over input energies may be acceptable if re-binning is performed over both input energies and output channels in order to average out artefacts, as is usually the case for typical spectral-timing applications, where coarse channel grids are common.
 This re-binning (in both energy and channels) reduces the computational cost of folding the response by a factor $\approx\sqrt{N}$, where $N$ is the re-binning factor used to re-bin the response in either dimension.
-When folding the model with the response is the dominant contributor to the computational cost, the trade-off between precision and computational speed may be acceptable.
+Depending on the model computation and the required model energy resolution, the trade-off between precision and computational speed may be acceptable.

-The final functionality provided by the \texttt{ResponseMatrix} class is to ``unfold'' data, which is the operation of converting the observed count rate in each channel to a physical flux in units of energy per unit time and area.
+The final functionality provided by the \texttt{ResponseMatrix} class is to `unfold' data, which is the operation of converting the observed count rate in each channel to a physical flux in units of energy per unit time and area.
 Because, as mentioned above, the response matrix is not strictly invertible, the deconvolution of the intrinsic spectrum with the instrument response necessarily requires approximations that make the resulting unfolded spectrum not reliable for drawing scientific conclusions, since any approach to unfolding introduces deviations from the true flux emitted by the source (e.g. \citealt{Buchner23}).
-In \textsc{nDspec} we utilize the same implementation as \cite{isis}, and define an unfolded spectrum $F(h)$ as:
+In \textsc{nDspec} we utilise the same implementation as \cite{isis}, and define an unfolded spectrum $F(h)$ as